minime-rust/far-powerhouse/FAR Box Looters/README.md

 ## Changelog

+### 1.2.1 - 2025-09-16
+*   **Sanitized Configuration:** Reverted `DbFileName` to be non-configurable.
+Making that configurable was stupid.
+*   **Added wipe detection:** Borrowed code from "Box Looters" by `k1lly0u` to detect wipes and remove / recreate the database.
+*   **Added wireframe display:** Borrowed code from "Box Looters" by `k1lly0u` to replace bulky chat output with a wireframe debug overlay.
+It now highlights destroyed and picked-up boxes with extra information.

 ### 1.2.0 - 2025-09-14
 *   **Version Bump:** First public release as FAR Box Looters (1.1.5) bumped to 1.2.0.
 *   **Enhanced Configuration:** Introduced new configuration options for `FlushInterval`, `DbFileName`, and detailed `IncludeEntities` and `ExcludeEntities` lists to precisely control what is tracked.